SHARP Challenge and Education Center trains over 2,000 people since July

 |0

-This work, SHARP Challenge and Education Center trains over 2,000 people since July, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SHARP Challenge and Education Center trains over 2,000 people since July, by Onyx Taylor-Catterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT